 How do you know you have chosen a good flashpoint?

-This may seem like the million dollar question, but it isn’t so.
-There are a number of aspects you can consider in order to know whether or not you have chosen a good flashpoint.
+This may seem like the million dollar question, but it isn’t.
+There are a number of aspects you can consider in order to determine whether or not you have chosen a good flashpoint.

-Change.
-It must introduce some variation in the plot, alter in some way the life of the characters and do it permanently, with no turning back.
+Change – It must introduce some variation in the plot and permanently alter the life of the characters in some way with no turning back.

-Suspense.
-If you take into account the three aspects mentioned above, your flashpoint will create suspense and intrigue.
-Besides, it will encourage your readers to ask themselves how the story continues, and that will keep them reading.
+Suspense – If you take into account the three aspects mentioned above, your flashpoint will create suspense and intrigue.
+In addition, it will also encourage readers to ask themselves how they think the story will continue, and that will keep them reading.